-To date, 122 people have completed the online survey relating to Murrumbeena, with 80% of those that identified their suburb of residents residing in the suburb.
+A total of 135 people completed the online survey relating to Murrumbeena, with 80% of those that identified their suburb of residence residing in the suburb.
 There was a diverse spread of ages of respondents and females were twice as likely to complete the survey.